isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     Principal "DHCP/admin.example.org@EXAMPLE.ORG" created.

-The DHCP client principal must be exported so that it can be used by the DHCP-DDNS server and GSS-TSIG hook library.
+The DHCP client principal must be exported so that it can be used by the Kea DHCP-DDNS server and GSS-TSIG hook library.
 It is exported to the client keytab file with the name ```dhcp.keytab```.

 .. code-block:: console